the-guild-org/gateways-benchmark/README.md

     ➡️ [Renovate](https://github.com/renovatebot/renovate) keeps all dependencies up-to-date.

-3. Execute different scenarios that tries to measure real-life cases
+3. **Various scenarios**

     ➡️ We are trying to create real-life scenarios based on [our experience and our customers](the-guild.dev).

+    - Each scenario has differnt setup and measure different stats.

 # Scenarios